nginxinc/nginx-gateway-fabric/site/content/overview/gateway-architecture.md

 1. NGINX configuration files are written to the NGINX configuration volume shared by the `nginx-gateway` and `nginx` containers.
-2. The control plane reloads the NGINX process.
+1. The control plane reloads the NGINX process.

-This is possible because the two containers [share a process namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/), allowing the NGF process to send signals to the NGINX master process.
+This is possible because the two containers [share a process namespace](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/), allowing the NGF process to send signals to the NGINX main process.

 The following diagram represents the connections, relationships and interactions between process with the `nginx` and `nginx-gateway` containers, as well as external processes/entities.